• Skip to primary navigation

 • Preheat the oven to 325 degrees F and line a pullman pan or 9x5 loaf pan with parchment paper.

-• In the bowl of a stand mixer fitted with a paddle attachment, cream the butter and sugar together for 3-4 minutes until light & fluffy.*
+• In the bowl of a stand mixer fitted with a paddle attachment, cream the butter, sugar, and salt together for 3-4 minutes until light & fluffy.

 • Scrape down the bowl one last time to make sure everything is evenly combined.